IAKOBVS/jstring/README.md

 ```

 ## Error handling:
-JSTR\_ERR is returned as error.
+A negative number is returned as error.
 The programmer is expected to check the return value
 and handle the error.
 When a memory error is encountered, the user is expected to free
 all the related resources.
 Use jstr\_err\(\) to print the error message or jstr\_errdie\(\)
 to also exit.
 When debugging, you may want to define JSTR\_PANIC as 1 to automatically
 call jstr\_errdie\(\) on errors.

+For jstr-regex.h, jstrre\_rm\*\(\), jstrre\_rplc\*\(\) will return a negative number indicating
+the negated value of the regex error code.
+To print an error message, pass the negation of
+the returned error code.

 ## Naming conventions
 ### Functions or macros: